-Owning a good quality punching bag if not the best Punch bag is an equipment must have for anyone who is serious about their chosen combat sport and the training that goes with it.
+Owning a good quality punching bag if not the best one on the market, is an equipment must have for anyone who is serious about their chosen combat sport and the training that goes with it.

 Purchasing the right bag however can be a tricky task.
 There are a few things you should always consider first before making any decisions, as purchasing the wrong one can lead to two things, either you sustaining an injury or been out of pocket.

-In this guide I will be explaining the different kinds of Punch bags and how to choose the correct one for you when buying.
+In this guide I will be explaining the different kinds of punch bags and how to choose the correct one for your needs.

 Different Types Of Punching Bags